crytic/medusa/README.md

     - **Note**: this is a temporary logic for memory throttling
   - `timeout` refers to the number of seconds before the fuzzing campaign should be terminated.
 If a zero value is provided, the fuzzer will run indefinitely.
   - `max_tx_sequence_length` defines the maximum number of transactions to generate in a single sequence that tries to violate property tests.
 For property tests which require many transactions to violate, this number should be set sufficiently high.
+  - `test_prefixes` defines the list of prefixes that medusa will use to determine whether a given function is a property test or not.
+For example, if `fuzz_` is a test prefix, then any function name in the form `fuzz_*` may be a property test.
+There must be _at least_ one default test prefix.
+Note that if you are using Echidna, you can add `echidna_` as a test prefix to quickly port over the property tests from it.
 - `compilation` defines parameters used to compile a given target to be fuzzed:
   - `platform` refers to the type of platform to be used to compile the underlying target.
   - `platform_config` is a platform-dependent structure which offers parameters for compiling the underlying project.
 Target paths are relative to the directory containing the `medusa` project configuration file.

 ### Writing property tests
-Property tests are represented as functions within a Solidity contract whose names are prefixed with `medusa_` (or `echidna_` for compatibility).
-They must take no arguments and return a `bool` indicating if the test succeeded.
+Property tests are represented as functions within a Solidity contract whose names are prefixed with a prefix specified in the `test_prefixes` configuration option (`fuzz_` is the default test prefix).
+Additionally, they must take no arguments and return a `bool` indicating if the test succeeded.
 ```solidity
 contract TestXY {
     uint x;